Explorers' Rest in Greenwich

-Built circa 1890, Explorers' Rest is a charming two-bed Victorian home that sleeps 4 (or 5 if needed).
-Located in London's leafy borough of Royal Greenwich, both central London and the countryside are within easy reach by car or public transport.
+Explorers' Rest is a charming two-bed Victorian home (built circa 1890) located in London's leafy borough of Royal Greenwich.
+Both central London and the countryside are within easy reach by public transport with the bus stop just a few steps away around the corner.

 Parking is free and just outside the front door.
 The neighbours are quiet and friendly.
 There are three huge parks across the street.
-Shops are conveniently just around the corner.
+Shops are less than a minute's walk away.
 The play area at the end of the street is a favorite with children.
-Best of all, public transport to all of London's tourist spots is right on your doorstep and easy to use.
+Best of all, you're in zone 4, less than ten minutes by bus to a huge transport hub, but you're surrounded by parks and quiet.

 Live like a true Greenwich Londoner and experience the best of both worlds!